When laying out file systems, you need to consider possible conflicting demands. Here are some suggestions:

 Keep pieces of projects or members of groups within the same file system.

 Use as few file systems per disk as possible.
 On the system (or boot) disk, you should have three file systems: root (/), /usr, and swap space.
-On other disks, create one or, at most, two file systems; one being additional swap space, preferably.
-Fewer, roomier file systems cause less file fragmentation than many small, over-crowded file systems.
+On other disks, create one or at most two file systems, with one file system preferrably being additional swap space.
+Fewer, roomier file systems cause less file fragmentation than many small, over crowded file systems.
 Higher-capacity tape drives and the ability of the ufsdump command to handle multiple volumes make it easier to back up larger file systems.

 If you have some users who consistently create very small files, consider creating a separate file system with more inodes.
 However, most sites do not need to keep similar types of user files in the same file system.

-For information on default file system parameters as well as procedures for creating new UFS file systems, see Chapter 39, Creating File Systems (Tasks).
+For information on default file system parameters as well as procedures for creating new UFS file systems, see Chapter 17, Creating ZFS, UFS, TMPFS, and LOFS File Systems (Tasks).